SeaQL/sea-orm-tutorial/tutorials-book/src/ch00-00-introduction.md

 # Introduction

-SeaORM is the most feature rich async ORM for integrating a Rust code base with relational databases aiming to be a write code once and run on any popular Relational Database with current support for MySQL, PostgreSQL, MariaDB and SQLite.
+SeaORM is a feature rich async ORM for integrating a Rust code base with relational databases aiming to be a write code once and run on any popular Relational Database with current support for MySQL, PostgreSQL, MariaDB and SQLite.
 The tutorials in this book are a gentle introduction to using the `sea-orm` crate and its cli tool `sea-orm-cli`.

 #### Symbols Used